unavi-xyz/unavi/README.md

 - [client](apps/client): the main website used to access The Wired
 - [docs](apps/docs): a documentation website
 - [host](apps/host): dockerized server for hosting spaces
-- [light-client](apps/light-client): a minimal client for accessing a space within The Wired

 ### Packages